 If you have asked us to contact you in connection with training opportunities or fundraising for example, we will always provide the opportunity for you to opt out of these communications.
 We will also contact you regularly to check whether you are still interested in such information.

-We do not store chat transcripts on an ongoing basis.
-We either delete them soon after the Live Chat session has ended, or within 28 days if there are any issues that need to be resolved.
+- We do not store chat transcripts on an ongoing basis.
+We either delete them after the session has ended, or within 28 days if there are any issues that need to be resolved.

-Operators also record some information about what happened during the chat.
-This includes the type of support provided and how long the chat lasted for.
+Our operators handlers record some information about what happened during your call or chat.
+This includes the type of support provided and how long the call or chat lasted for.
 This information will not identify you personally, and is only collected for monitoring and reporting purposes.

-Please note that we may be required to report information should we believe a child or vulnerable adult is at risk of serious or immediate harm.
+Please note that we may be required to report information should we believe a child or vulnerable adult be at risk of serious or immediate harm.
 If you disclose such circumstances, and provide information that could lead us to identify your name and location, we may have to record such information and provide it to the appropriate authorities.
-Wherever possible we will seek your permission before we do so.

 Cookies are small files, usually of letters and numbers, which are downloaded onto your device, such as your computer, mobile phone or tablet, when you visit our website.